-This defect – also known as endocardial cushion defect or atrioventricular septal defect – is caused by an abnormally formed central area of the heart.
 Typically, there is a large hole between the upper chambers of the heart (the atria) and, often, an additional hole between the lower chambers of the heart (the ventricles).
 Instead of two separate valves allowing flow into the heart (tricuspid on the right and mitral valve on the left), there is one large common valve, which may be quite malformed.
 Atrioventricular canal defect is commonly seen in children with Down syndrome.
 Learn more about atrioventricular canal defect here.

 Coarctation of the aorta is a narrowing of a portion of the aorta, and often seriously decreases the blood flow from the heart out to the lower portion of the body.
 Learn more about coarctation of the aorta.

 Double outlet right ventricle (DORV) is seen in many types of heart defects where both the aorta and the pulmonary artery arise from the right ventricle.
 Children diagnosed with DORV may also be diagnosed with one or more additional disorders, which may include:

 Find more information in our online health dictionary.

 In Ebstein's anomaly, the tricuspid valve sits lower than normal in the right ventricle.
 This makes it so that a portion of the right ventricle becomes part of the right atrium (becomes atrialized), causing the right atrium to be larger than usual.
 Because of this, the right ventricle can't work properly